Airing 2020 election grievances, Trump appears in first TV ad for Georgia gubernatorial hopeful David Perdue

 The Atlanta Journal-Constitution reported that the Perdue campaign is spending at least $150,000 on the ad.

-Trump heavily lobbied Perdue to challenge Kemp, a move that ensured that Trump’s false claims that the 2020 vote was stolen would continue to be heard in Georgia.
+Trump heavily lobbied Perdue to challenge Kemp, a move that ensured that Trump’s false claims that the 2020 vote was stolen from him would continue to be heard in Georgia.